miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/messaging/Messenger.md

 ##### <a id='isreservedchannel'></a>public  function __isReservedChannel__(channel)

-_Represents the largest size that an individual Plugin Message may be. /
-    public static final int MAX_MESSAGE_SIZE = 32766;

-    /** Represents the largest size that a Plugin Channel may be. / public static final int MAX_CHANNEL_SIZE = 20;

-    /** Checks if the specified channel is a reserved name._
+_Checks if the specified channel is a reserved name._

 Argument | Type | Description
 --- | --- | ---